 Now let’s go to the other end: the encoding software, and chroma key functions thereof.
 The focus here will be on using chroma key software in conjunction with other streaming solutions.
 Although the technique was developed initially for canned video — actually it first emerged in the days of analog film photography, before digital — today’s live broadcast software allows you to use chroma key with live streaming as well.

-With Wirecast, chroma key processing is done in the shot editor, and can be done in the course of a live broadcast.
-To access the editor, right click the camera source and go to “Edit Shot”.
+With Wirecast, chroma key processing is done in the shot editor and can be done in the course of a live broadcast.
+To access the editor, right-click the camera source and go to “Edit Shot”.
 From the editor menu, click on the chroma key attributes button, the icon of which looks like a person.
-This opens a submenu that allows you to add either a still photo or a live video stream as replacement for the chroma key screen.
+This opens a submenu that allows you to add either a still photo or a live video stream as a replacement for the chroma key screen.

 After setting up the shot the way you want, click “Go” and you’re broadcasting live.
 These features are available with Wirecast 4 and later editions.

 VMix requires a little more hands-on fiddling than Wirecast, but it still isn’t difficult to use.
 From the main screen, you can see small windows below the main view.
 Select “Add Input” for the left-hand window and add your foreground video stream.
 This should include the green or blue screen background, which now appears in that window.